theochem/cuGBasis/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/qtchem/gbasis_cuda.svg)](https://github.com/qtchem/gbasis_cuda/graphs/contributors)

 ## About
-GBasisCuda is a free, and open-source C++/CUDA and Python library for computing various quantities efficiently using NVIDIA GPU's in quantum chemistry related to the electron density.
+ChemToolsCUDA is a free, and open-source C++/CUDA and Python library for computing various quantities efficiently using NVIDIA GPU's in quantum chemistry related to the electron density.
 It is highly-optimized code built around the GPU and compiler-specific optimization.

 It depends on reading Gaussian format check-point files (.fchk) using IOData and supports up-to g-type orbitals.
 The user can use [IOData](https://www.github.com/theochem/iodata) to convert various file-types to fchk format.